schmaustech/oc-mirror-blog/README.md

 EOF
 ~~~

 Now with the updated imageset we can run the oc mirror command again.
-Can you catch watch changed in the output?
+Can we catch watch changed in the output?

 ~~~bash
 $ oc mirror --config=imageset-configuration.yaml docker://provisioning.schmaustech.com:5000 --dest-skip-tls